jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > SPECIAL RULES:
 - **Battle Focus**
+- **Exarch Guidance:** While this unit contains an Exarch, its Nerve characteristic is improved by 1.

 #### > OPTIONS:
 - The Dire Avenger Exarch can take one exarch power from the list below at the listed point cost.